 Oblique knee raises: Slowly raise your knees to each of your shoulders in order to engage your obliques.

-Holds, reps, and sets: The length of time you hold each movement, the number of reps you perform, and the number of sets you perform can all bring variation of intensity to your workout.
+Holds, reps, and sets: The length of time you hold each movement, the number of reps you perform, and the number of sets you perform can all bring variations of intensity to your workout.

 For the most part, ab straps come in black, likely with the company’s logo branded on the product.
 However, some models come in more colorful options, like red or blue.
 Color has no impact on the quality of the product, but it may fade over time with repeated use and washing.